 The Classic Maya conceived the universe as a threefold world composed of the earth, the celestial realm (i.e. the sky above), and the Underworld (“Xibalba” in Maya Quiché) below.
 The earth is seen as a caiman or a turtle floating in the primordial sea1.

 The world of the living (i.e. the Earth) is divided in four quadrants organised according to the cardinal directions.
-West and East are determined by the points were the sun rises and sets during the winter and summer solstices.
-North is link with the Sun at its zenith and the South with the Sun at its nadir and consequently with the Underworld.
+West and East are determined by the points where the sun rises and sets during the winter and summer solstices.
+North is linked with the Sun at its zenith and the South with the Sun at its nadir and consequently with the Underworld.
 Each direction is associated with a specific colour.
 At the centre of the world grows the cosmic tree2.

 Waterways to the afterlife

-The World’s longest cave systems are found in the Yucatan Peninsula3 and the most dramatic features of this type of topography are cenotes.
+The world’s longest cave systems are found in the Yucatan Peninsula3 and the most dramatic features of this type of topography are cenotes.
 Cenotes are natural pits, or sinkholes, resulting from the collapse of limestone bedrock that exposes groundwater underneath.